Prominent Juvenile Defense Attorneys in San Diego, California

 What Happens When Cases Go to Juvenile Court in California?

 The first hearing is the detention hearing, when the court will choose whether to release the child or to detain him or her in custody pending the trial.
 However, the district attorney needs to provide sufficient proof to convince the judge “beyond a reasonable doubt” that the minor is guilty of that criminal activity.
 The judge can choose to release the child to parents while waiting for the result of the case or to send him or her to juvenile detention.

 If the child is found guilty, then the judge determines appropriate punishment at a deposition hearing.
-Although the goal of the juvenile justice system is rehabilitation, those who are found guilty have to face certain sanctions.
+Although the goal of the juvenile justice system is rehabilitation, those who are found guilty must face certain sanctions.
 Sanctions may include fines, community service, and probation.

-Since the criminal charges can be serious, children can have legal representatives at all phases of the juvenile cases.
-It is a good idea that the minor has a San Diego, CA, juvenile defense attorney at the start of the case.
-That way, he or she can get ready for the detention hearing and attempt to convince the judge that the child will not be a threat to the community if his parents are allowed to monitor him under strict conditions.
+Since the criminal charges can be serious, children should have legal representatives at all phases of the juvenile cases that allow them to prepare for the detention hearing and attempt to convince the judge that the child will not be a threat to the community if his parents are allowed to monitor him under strict conditions.